BrightingTechnologies/aws_documentation/cost_optimization/total_cost_of_ownership_analysis.md

 ## 5. Conclusion

 This cost optimization analysis provides a comprehensive view of the fulfillment service solution in the eu‑central‑1 region:
-- **Inputs:** Detailed metrics for DynamoDB (on‑demand), Lambda functions, API Gateway, CloudWatch, CodeBuild, VPC, SQS, Secrets Manager, and SSM Parameter Store.
+- **Inputs:** Detailed metrics for DynamoDB, Lambda functions, API Gateway, CloudWatch, CodeBuild, VPC, SQS, Secrets Manager.
 - **Estimation:**
   The annual cost is approximated at **~$2,693.28** based on current usage metrics.
 - **Business Value:**